 Schizophrenia is a mental health condition that affects the way a person processes their thoughts and emotions.
 Antipsychotic therapy can help with symptoms such as hallucinations and delusions.

-Antipsychotic therapy is a cornerstone of schizophrenia treatment, both during psychosis episodes and as long-term preventive care.
+Antipsychotic therapy is a cornerstone of schizophrenia treatment, both during episodes of psychosis and as long-term preventive care.

-There are two types of antipsychotic therapy: first-generation antipsychotics and second-generation antipsychotics.
+There are three types of antipsychotic therapy: first-generation antipsychotics, second-generation antipsychotics, and third-generation antipsychotics.

-Doctors prescribe antipsychotic medications to prevent the psychotic symptoms associated with schizophrenia.
-People can use them for immediate relief as well as for long-term maintenance (to prevent or reduce the severity of future episodes of psychosis).
+Doctors prescribe antipsychotic medications to prevent the positive symptoms associated with schizophrenia.
+People can use them for short-term symptom management as well as for long-term maintenance to prevent or reduce the severity of future episodes of psychosis.

-According to the results of 75 clinical trials published since 1950, the long-term use of antipsychotics is associated with a nearly threefold lower risk of psychotic relapse.
-People undergoing antipsychotic therapy experienced a positive effect on their ability to participate in activities and engage in relationships.
+According to the results of 75 clinical trials published since 1950, the long-term use of antipsychotics is associated with a nearly threefold lower risk of psychosis relapse.
+People undergoing antipsychotic therapy experienced a beneficial effect on their ability to participate in activities and engage in relationships.

-Experts believe that antipsychotic medications work at least in part by disrupting dopamine signaling, which is elevated in certain parts of the brain in people with schizophrenia.
+As such, different antipsychotics can target different neurotransmitter systems.
+Research suggests that antipsychotic medications work at least in part by disrupting dopamine signaling, which is elevated in certain parts of the brain in people with schizophrenia.
+Some treatments also affect serotonin systems.

 First-generation antipsychotics are older medications that block dopamine receptors in the brain to prevent signaling.
 Some examples of first-generation antipsychotics include: